larssont/koala52/README.md

 Contrary to many newer smaller split ergo keyboards, I decided to retain the fourth row to have a dedicated number row.
 This was primarily done to make it more suitable for gaming, since many games rely on the number row for switching between different items.
 If I wasn't playing games regularly, I would probably ditch the number row.

-I've also decided to forego the common OLED screen, instead opting to have a dedicated piezo speaker on each half.
-I made this choice since, based on my experience, the screen provides little value to a typist that normally doesn't look at their keyboard (not to mention that most screens tend to be far too small, nor do they function well with heavy tenting).
+I've also decided to forego the common OLED screen, opting instead for a dedicated piezo speaker on each half.
+I made this choice because, based on my experience, the screen provides little value to a typist that normally doesn't look at their keyboard.
+Most screens screens are also toa small to be beneficial and perform poorly with steep tenting angles.
 They can however be visually pleasing, but my priority was a pragmatic design first and foremost.

-I decided that I also needed a good tenting solution, which is why I added an inset at the bottom of the case where a ferrous metal plate can go, which in turn makes it MagSafe compatible.
-I considered other tenting solutions as well, but settled in the end on the MagSafe compatibility, since it combines versatility and simplicity.
+I decided that I also needed a good tenting solution, which is why I added an inset at the bottom of the case for MagSafe compatibility.
+I considered other tenting solutions as well, but settled in the end on MagSafe since it combines versatility and simplicity.
 You aren't forced into using a tenting solution, and it can easily be adjusted based on your individual needs.

 ## Acknowledgements

 - Sandra at [The Noun Project](https://thenounproject.com/icon/koala-4724513/) for the koala icon which is used as the logo of this project.
-- [Ergogen](https://github.com/ergogen/ergogen), the keybard generator which this project is built with
+- [Ergogen](https://github.com/ergogen/ergogen), the keybard generator which this project is built with.
+- [FlatFootFox's Ergogen guide](https://flatfootfox.com/ergogen-introduction/), a great guide for getting started with ergogen.
+- [IK Keyboard](https://github.com/ianmaclarty/ik), a keyboard I drew a lot of inspiration from.

 ## License

 Distributed under the CERN-OHL-P-2.0 license.
 See [LICENSE.md](LICENSE.md) for more information.